The Final Performance Of These Legendary Acts

 Warren Zevon

 Warren Zevon was an absolute legend, and those who only know his name because of his borderline-novelty tune "Werewolves of London" are missing out big time.
-Any man who would write a spooky, eerie tune titled "Roland the Headless Thompson Gunner" in collaboration with an actual ex-mercenary is pretty cool in any book, to say nothing of his brilliant songs that have become hits for the likes of Linda Ronstadt, Jackson Browne, and Bruce Springsteen.
+Any man who would write a spooky, eerie tune titled "Roland the Headless Thompson Gunner" in collaboration with an actual ex-mercenary is pretty cool in any book.
+And that's to say nothing of his brilliant songs that have become hits for the likes of Linda Ronstadt, Jackson Browne, and Bruce Springsteen.

 Zevon was good buddies with David Letterman, even having sat in as bandleader a time or two in Paul Shaffer's absence.
 When he was diagnosed with terminal cancer in 2002, Letterman booked him for the entire hour, and it made for riveting television.
 Ever the straight shooter, Zevon was candid about his approaching death, gifting fans with one iconic piece of advice: "You're reminded to enjoy every sandwich."
 Zevon called Letterman "the best friend [his] music ever had," and in accordance with this, his appearance constituted his final public performance.
 Sprinkled throughout the hour, Zevon performed "Mutineer," "Genius," and — at Letterman's request — his signature tune, "Roland the Headless Thompson Gunner," with a visibly emotional Shaffer providing backup vocals.